siddharthparmarr/convert_mp4_to_gif/README.md

-just in case if i forgot this
+just in case if i forget it again ...

 ```
 ffmpeg -i in.mp4 -filter:v "crop=900:700:0:50" out.mp4